glutanimate/html-cleaner/README.md

 ## Platform Support

 HTML processing is provided by the Bleach library on all platforms.
-Additionally, the add-on also utilizes the [`htmllaundry` library](https://github.com/wichert/htmllaundry) which can improve the cleaning results under under some circumstances.
+The add-on can also be configured to use the [`htmllaundry` library](https://github.com/wichert/htmllaundry) which can improve the cleaning results under under some circumstances.

 `htmllaundry` depends on `lxml` which Anki unfortunately does not ship with.
 In contrast to the other libraries included in this add-on, `lxml` cannot be easily be packaged for all platforms because it needs to be compiled.
 For that reason `htmllaundry` support is only available on Windows and Linux right now.

 ## License and Credits

 *Cloze Overlapper* is *Copyright © 2016-2017 [Aristotelis P.](https://github.com/Glutanimate)*

+This add-on was developed on a commission by a fellow Anki user.
+All credit for the original idea goes to them.

+I'm always happy for new add-on commissions.
+If you'd like to hire my services to work an add-on or new feature, please feel free to reach out to me through *ankiglutanimate [αt] gmail . com*.

 Licensed under the [GNU AGPL v3](https://www.gnu.org/licenses/agpl.html).